MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding: Methods

 We implement all of our experiments using Python 3.12, \textit{PyTorch} \cite{NEURIPS2019_9015}, and \textit{Mitsuba 3} \cite{Mitsuba3}, which is a suitable PBDR for our experiments, and mitigates many of the discontinuity issues mentioned above (\cite{nimier-davidRadiativeBackpropagationAdjoint2020, viciniPathReplayBackpropagation2021, nicoletLargeStepsInverse2021, zhangProjectiveSamplingDifferentiable2023, zhangManyWorldsInverseRendering2024}).
 For all of our experiments, we also define an early stopping criterion: the experiment stops if the loss does not improve for 50 epochs.
-We run all of our shape reconstruction experiments on a workstation with a single RTX 4090 with 24 GB of VRAM using Ubuntu 22.04.5 LTS.
-For our material reconstruction experiments, more VRAM is required due to the path tracing integrator; for these experiments, we resort to an RTX 6000 with 48 GB of VRAM running on an identical system environment.
+We run all of our shape reconstruction experiments on a workstation with a single RTX 4090 with 24 GB of VRAM using Ubuntu 24.04.5 LTS.
+For our material reconstruction experiments, more VRAM is required due to the path tracing integrator; for these experiments, we use an RTX 6000 with 48 GB of VRAM running on an identical system environment.
 We use pretrained models and implementations of these if available \cite{geirhosIMAGENETTRAINEDCNNSARE2019, radfordLearningTransferableVisual2021}.
-Our code will be made available after review.
+Our code and plots for all experiments will be available here: \url{https://doi.org/10.5281/zenodo.21374307}.